 Restaurants in The Cosmopolitan Las Vegas

-The Cosmopolitan is also is home to the ‘Hidden Pizza’, a pizza spot hidden in between two restaurants on the third floor, that offers hot yummy New York styled pizza by the slice or pie – ideal after or during a late night gambling.
+The Cosmopolitan is also home to the ‘Hidden Pizza’, a pizza spot hidden in between two restaurants on the third floor, that offers hot yummy New York-styled pizza by the slice or pie – ideal after or during a late night gambling.